elastic/kibana/rfcs/text/0004_application_service_mounting.md

   from `ui/chrome`
 - Making Kibana a single page application may lead to problems if applications do not clean themselves up properly when unmounted
-- Application `mount` functions will have access to *setup* and *start* core services and plugins simultaneously.
+- Application `mount` functions will have access to *setup* via the closure.
+We may want to lock down these APIs from being used after *setup* to encourage usage of the `MountContext` instead.
 - In order to support new applications being registered in the legacy platform, we will need to create a new `uiExport` that is imported during the new platform's *setup* lifecycle event.
 This is necessary because app registration